Uriahgk/HTML-and-CSS-Projects/README.md

 including but not limited to navbar, jumbotron, form, cards and dropdowns.

 ### Portfolio Website.
-This is my portfolio website styled with CSS.
+This was the first draft of my portfolio website styled with CSS.
 It includes a navbar, images, columns, a video and form.